-\textbf{Datasets:} We evaluated our method in the standard setting of MNIST~\cite{deng2012mnist} and CIFAR-10~\cite{krizhevsky2009learning} datasets, as well as Fashion MNIST (F-MNIST)~\cite{xiao2017fashion}, CIFAR-100-20~\cite{krizhevsky2009learning} and IMDb~\cite{IMDB2011} to show the applicability to different data modalities.
+We evaluated our method in the standard setting of MNIST~\cite{deng2012mnist} and CIFAR-10~\cite{krizhevsky2009learning} datasets, as well as Fashion MNIST (F-MNIST)~\cite{xiao2017fashion}, CIFAR-100-20~\cite{krizhevsky2009learning} and IMDb~\cite{IMDB2011} to show the applicability to different data modalities.
 Similar to previous studies~\cite{vpu,Kiryo2017,Kato2019,selfpu}, positives were defined as odd digits in MNIST and vehicles in CIFAR-10.
-For F-MNIST we used trousers, coats, and sneakers as positives, and for the experiments on CIFAR-100-20 we defined those 10 out of 20 superclasses as Positives that correspond to living creatures (i.e., `aquatic mammal`, `fish`, `insects`, `large carnivores`, `large omnivores`, `medium-sized mammals`, `non-insect invertebrates`, `people`, `reptiles`, `small mammals`).
+For F-MNIST we used trousers, coats, and sneakers as positives, and for the experiments on CIFAR-100-20, we defined those 10 out of the 20 superclasses as positives that correspond to living creatures (i.e., `aquatic mammal`, `fish`, `insects`, `large carnivores`, `large omnivores`, `medium-sized mammals`, `non-insect invertebrates`, `people`, `reptiles`, `small mammals`).
 The number of training samples is reported in Supplementary Table~\ref{tbl:dsets}.

 For all datasets, we reserved a validation set of 5,000 samples and used all other samples for training, evaluating on the canonical test set.
-We used either 1,000 or 3,000 (except for IMDb) randomly chosen labeled positives in the training set, as is common practice, and used the same proportion of labeled to unlabeled in the validation set (e.g., the validation set for CIFAR-10 contained 111 labeled positives and 4,889 unlabeled samples).
+To simulate an imbalanced setting, we downsampled the positives in the training and validation sets to obtain $\pi=0.1$ and labeled only 600 of them.
+We also report results with 1,000 and 3,000 randomly chosen labeled training positives without downsampling as is common in the literature.
 For the image datasets, we subtracted the mean pixel intensity in the training set and divided it by the standard deviation, while for IMDb we used pre-trained GloVe embeddings of size 200 on a corpus of six billion tokens.